Flint Community Schools

+Flint Community Schools is a school district headquartered in Flint, Michigan, United States.
+Its boundary includes almost all of the city limits.

+In the last fifty years, the Flint Community Schools district has endured the same hardships that have shaped the city of Flint.
+Due to the role of General Motors, the city had nearly 200,000 residents and 47,867 public school students in 1968.
+Enrollment numbers dropped steadily until the 2022-2023 school year, when there were 2,840 students and about 80,000 residents.

 History

+A union school district was organized in Flint in the 1870s, and the town chose the unfinished city hall, at the corner of Saginaw and Third Streets, to be the high school in 1875.
+Flint's high school was located in this building until a new building, Flint High School, was built in 1923.
+It became Central High School when Flint Northern High School was built in 1928.

+As the Great Migration increased the Black population in Flint, Flint Community Schools practiced racial segregation into the 1960s.
+Although there was no written policy of discrimination, the district reinforced de facto segregation that existed in the neighborhoods.
+Boundaries of school attendance areas were often drawn according to race, and majority-Black schools were overcrowded while all-white schools nearby were under capacity.
+To address a federal desegregation order, the district created a system of magnet schools in the early 1970s that any student could attend.
+This system contributed to the lifting of the desegregation order in 2002.

 The current mission statement of "developing a community of learners who are prepared to live, work, and contribute to an ever changing society" was developed by Walter Milton, who became Superintendent in 2005.
 Milton subsequently wrote a book entitled Me in the Making which included a chapter on his stormy tenure in Flint.

+For the 2011-2012 school year, the Flint Community Schools had both middle schools, four elementary schools and one high school placed in the bottom 5% of all schools in the State of Michigan based on student achievement and attendance.

 In November 2012, Superintendent Linda Thompson announced her retirement.
-Thompson, 57, is a Flint native who has worked 36 years with the district in several roles.
-She worked her way up the ranks from teacher to assistant principal, to principal before coming to the administration building and her eventual selection as superintendent.
-Linda Thompson, a native of Flint and graduate of the University of Michigan School of Education assumed the Superintendentship in 2008 and set about downsizing the District by closing schools.
+Thompson assumed the Superintendentship in 2008 and set about downsizing the District by closing schools.
 In late 2011 the District was found to be running a deficit of 3.7 million dollars by the accounting firm of Yeo and Yeo.
 In early 2012 the Flint School Board opted not to extend Superintendent Thompson's contract beyond the current year, citing the deficit and her previous effectiveness rating of 2.7 out a possible 4.0 points.
-Mrs. Thompson continued on a one-year contract, but in November 2012, on the heels of the discovery of an even larger budget deficit than the year before, she announced her retirement.